rowlandcoping/portfolio-server/README.md

     - `SESSION_SECRET=yourSecretKey` (you should generate this yourself, it's for managing secure sessions)
 11) You will need to create your first user manually, I suggest using postman for this.
 When you create this user take note of the UUID that is echoed back - this needs to be entered into the environment variables of your client so that it can pull in your projects and profile.

-If you are interested in using the node server as a back-end for your own portfolio please [contact me](https://rowlandnet.online/profile/contact), I'm always happy to help (although I'll need to to a bunch of work to make it ready for such things!)
+If you are interested in using the node server as a back-end for your own portfolio please [contact me](https://rowlandnet.online/profile/contact), I'm always happy to help (although I'll need to do a bunch of work to make it ready for such things!)